 Check the TNG Card Balance Before Every Highway Journey : Insufficient balance on a Touch n Go card causes the toll barrier to remain closed.
 You will need to reverse (with traffic behind you) and either find a cash booth or ask a toll operator to assist.
 This is avoidable.
 Before any highway trip, check the card balance by tapping it on the reader at a petrol station kiosk.
 Top up in RM10, RM20, or RM50 increments.
 For a KL–Penang round trip, budget at least RM80 in card balance.

 Enter the Correct Lane — TNG, RFID, or Cash : Overhead lane signs indicate the payment method accepted.
 Green lanes marked 'TNG' are for Touch n Go tap.
-'RFID' lanes are free-flow gantries (no stopping — maintain speed).
-'Cash' lanes are manned booths with change capability.
-Entering the wrong lane — particularly RFID if your car does not have a sticker — will result in the system flagging a missed payment, which creates an administrative issue for the rental company.
+'RFID' lanes are free-flow gantries — no stopping, maintain speed.
+'Cash' lanes are manned booths with change.
+Entering the wrong lane — particularly RFID if your car does not have a sticker — will result in a missed-payment flag that creates an administrative issue for the rental company.
 Stick to the TNG lane unless you are certain your car has RFID.

 Budget for Tolls Before Long Road Trips : PLUS highway tolls add up meaningfully on long routes.
 KL to Penang return: approximately RM71 in tolls.
 KL to Johor Bahru return: approximately RM107.
 KL to Ipoh return: approximately RM43.
 These are Class 1 (private car) rates.
 Add 20% for connecting highways within KL (LDP, KESAS, Sprint, MEX) that charge separately.
 Budget your card balance accordingly — running out of balance mid-trip is common for tourists who underestimate toll accumulation.